HDFGroup/vol-log-based/case_studies/E3SM_IO.md

   decomposition map file comes with the E3SM-IO, along with two other cases, G and I.
 * Information about the decomposition maps is available in [datasets/README.md](https://github.com/Parallel-NetCDF/E3SM-IO/blob/master/datasets/README.md)
-* Details of comand-line options can be found in the E3SM-IO's [INSTALL.md](https://github.com/Parallel-NetCDF/E3SM-IO/blob/master/INSTALL.md#run-command)
+* Details of command-line options can be found in the E3SM-IO's [INSTALL.md](https://github.com/Parallel-NetCDF/E3SM-IO/blob/master/INSTALL.md#run-command)

 ## Three cases from E3SM production runs